 The Occupational Health and Safety Act states that no person who is or appears to be intoxicated may enter or remain at a workplace.
 They may also not have in their possession, partake of, or offer any other person intoxicating liquor or drugs, it adds.

-The exception is medicine, where the employer may only allow them to perform their duties if the side effects are not a threat to anybody’s health or safety.
+The exception is medicine in any form such as CBD Gummies, Vape or Liquid consumption, where the employer may only allow them to perform their duties if the side effects are not a threat to anybody’s health or safety.

 Why it’s hard to test for cannabis

 Gerhard Roets, Construction Health & Safety Manager at the Master Builders Association North, says the cannabis ruling left the construction industry scratching heads over how to ensure employee safety.

 “In practical terms, the issue for employers is how to determine whether workers are under the influence of cannabis or not when they come to work.”